 warden, and replace MANIFEST-STUB with the name and location of your

 cf-stub.yml file.
 For example:

 $ bosh target Current target is https://x.x.x.x:25555 (micro-xxxxxx)

 Set your deployment to the generated manifest:

-Create a Cloud Foundry release.
-The command prompts you for a development release name.
-You can use
+bosh create releaseto create a Cloud Foundry release.
+This command prompts you for a development release name.

-Upload the generated release to the BOSH director:
+bosh upload releaseto upload the generated release to the BOSH Director:

 Deploy the uploaded Cloud Foundry release:

 curlto test the API endpoint of your Cloud Foundry installation.

 curlsucceeds, it should return the JSON-formatted information.
 If